Timur Kulibayev: Personal life

-Kulibayev is married to Dinara Nursultanovna (née Nazarbayeva), daughter of Kazakhstan's long-time president Nursultan Nazarbayev who is extremely close to Vladimir Putin.
+Kulibayev is married to Dinara Nursultanovna (née Nazarbayeva), daughter of Kazakhstan's long-time president Nursultan Nazarbayev.
 She and Kulibayev have three children.
-Kulibayev also has two children with entrepreneur and socialite Goga Ashkenazi.
+He owns a vast real estate portfolio, including a mansion in the United Kingdom, castles in Switzerland and Germany, and a Spanish estate.
+In 2025, Kulibayev was reported to own eight properties in Spain.

-In 2007, Kulibayev (with the help of Kazakhstani investor Kenes Rakishev) became the owner of Sunninghill Park, a country house formerly belonging to Prince Andrew, after Fergie and their daughters left the property in 2006.
+In 2007, Kulibayev (with the help of Kazakhstani investor Kenes Rakishev) became the owner of Sunninghill Park, a country house formerly belonging to Prince Andrew, after Sarah, Duchess of York and their daughters left the property in 2006.
 Kulibayev paid $19.7 million for the house, $4 million over the asking price, even though there were no other bids.
 In 2016 it was demolished and a 14-bedroom mansion was built in its place.

-Kulibayev is an avid fan of sports, especially golf.
-He is a president of Kazakhstani Boxing Federation.
+Kulibayev's sporting hobbies include golf, skiing, and soccer.

+He speaks Kazakh, Russian, and English.